 Start by answering this question: “I am an expert in _______ and I can help people by ____________.”

 “My name is Rebecca Flansburg and I am a full-time virtual assistant, writer, and blogger.
 I work behind the scenes to make your business SHINE.”
 Or…

-“My name is Rebecca Flansburg and I am a full-time freelance writer with an expertise in writing About Pages, Bios, magazine articles and business profiles.
-I have a knack for telling people or business’ stories in a fun, fresh and conversational way.”
+“My name is Rebecca Flansburg and I am a full-time freelance writer with expertise in writing About Pages, Bios, magazine articles, and business profiles.
+I have a knack for telling people or business’ stories in a fun, fresh, and conversational way.”